Football in Vietnam

-Association football in Vietnam is run by the Vietnam Football Federation.
-The federation administers the Vietnamese national football teams including the Men's and Women's teams.
-It is also responsible for the national football leagues including the V.League 1, which is the top tier of professional football in Vietnam.
+Association football in Vietnam is run by the Vietnam Football Federation (VFF).
+The federation administers the Vietnamese Men's and Women's national football teams.
+It is responsible for the national football leagues, including the V. League 1, which is a top tier league.
+Association football is the most popular sport in Vietnam.
+According to a Nielsen survey, approximately 75% of the people in Vietnam are football fans.